Women’s bodies: Cause of ‘epidemics and disasters’?

 A man who thinks a young woman should be stoned to death for posting a photograph online is a threat to at least half of society.
 A young woman posting a photograph online is not a threat to society.
 Her name is Amina.
 She is a teenage girl.

-More articles in WMC Women Under Siege by Category: Girls, Misogyny, Violence against women
+More articles by Category: Girls, Misogyny, Violence against women

-More articles in WMC Women Under Siege by Tag: Gender bias, Discrimination, Equality, Sexism
+More articles by Tag: Gender bias, Discrimination, Equality, Sexism